FrancoisPgm/boids/README.md

                         Background color in RGB, default is balck.
   --boid_col BOID_COL BOID_COL BOID_COL
                         Color of boids in RGB, default is random.
+  --ang_col             Change color of boids according to their angle, if set it
+                        overrides boid_col.
   --speed SPEED, -s SPEED
                         Maximum speed, defult=15.
 ```